 Extension Associate Professor/Specialist, Youth & Family Education and Policy

-As and Youth and Education Specialist, Malcolm provides support, service and leadership to all Cooperative Extension Programs serving New Hampshire families.
-He designs and implements parenting support and training curriculum and programs to improve the quality of family life in New Hampshire.
-Malcolm is also a member of the Department of Family Studies faculty, teaching courses in Family Policy and serves on the Department's Graduate Committee and Advocacy Committee.
+Malcolm is also an Extension Professor in the UNH Department of Education, where he teaches and conducts research in educational crisis intervention and prevention.
 He is also currently serving on the New Hampshire Legislative Task Force on Work and Family.
 Malcolm also writes a monthly column on work and family issues for the New Hampshire Business Review.

 Dr. Smith has recently assisted in the founding of the Family Education Collaborative, a unique effort based in Manchester, which unites Cooperative Extension with the YWCA of Manchester, UNH Manchester, UNH Department of Family Studies and Family Support New Hampshire to make a meaningful contribution to family research and parent education.